wisecorrectrooster/Ian_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SNgfvdcwz_M?si=wfufoF-CKIxGiGew" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   My project is a rock paper scissors machine where it randomly chooses one of the servos to spin.
 It will then have a popsicle stick attached to it with a rock, paper, or scissor drawn on it.
 I chose this project as it was interesting looking and around my level.
 So far, I learned how to code Arduino in which I made it spin one of the three servos randomly.
-It works when something is 20 centimeters or less and the servos spin with a popsicle stick attached to it.
+It works by using an ultrasonic sensor which sends out sound waves and the sound waves bounce back.
+It then caculates the delay and judges the distance the object is from the sensor 20 centimeters or less and the servos spin with a popsicle stick attached to it.
 For some reason, the code doesn't run unless it is connected to the computer thorough a USB cable.
 The next step for me is to have the code automatically run without it having to be wired to my computer.

 ## Only works when connected to computer
 ```c++